stefan-hoeck/idris2-tui/ROADMAP.md

 I can see no reason why this library couldn't eventually support running in the browser, particularly with the help of an embedded VTE.
 This could be an easy and fun way to create single page apps with a certain nerdy aesthetic.
+It would also be neat way to host all the demos on github.io.

 # Road Map

 Here's a rough priority list, subject to change.
-The first release will be `v0.1`.
-The next minor release will be `v0.2`, and will include breaking changes.
+Development of v0.1 is still ongoing.

 - v0.1
-  - continue developing ampii closely with idris-tui
+  - continue developing ampii closely with idris-tui.
-  - set up CI github actions
+  - set up CI github actions.
-  - write up tutorial.
-  - pipeline to generate animated gifs.
+  - pipeline to generate animated gifs from included examples.
+- v0.2
+  - full support for all keys (breaking changes to Key type).
-- v0.2 (breaking API change)
+  - Component will support user-defined events (breaking change).
-  - define *all* keys and key-report mode
   - scrub API for bad names
 	- favor `(.methods)` when appropriate (`window.splitLeft 1` over
       `splitLeft window 1`.
+  - write up tutorial.
-- v1.0
+- v0.3
- - solve the buffering / scrolling problem
+  - feature detection / progressive enhancement.
- - handle *all* the keys, and key-report mode.
- - implement asynchronous mainloop
+  - support for gettext or something equivalent.
+  - sanitize all strings sent to terminal (breaking change).
+  - correctly calculate string column widths.
+  - browser compatibility shim
+	- demos hosted on github pages.